 Conclusion

 The pest incidence varied over the course of the crop phenological stages.
 The abundance of pests varied between the varieties in addition to the protected and unprotected plots.
-By doing this, we are granting Dh-256 tolerance to the main groundnut pests and limiting the use of particular insecticides for the targeted pest.
-This results in improved management and lower protection costs for farmers, who can then ensure higher yields and higher profits.
+B Dh-256 tolerance to the main groundnut pests and hence it helps in limiting the use of particular insecticides for the targeted pest.
+Which in turn results in improved management and lower protection costs for farmers, who can then ensure higher yields and higher profits.

 References